Have you ever sat down to start a new writing project only to find yourself sitting there, hours later, staring idly at

 Outsmarting the Missing Muse

 Yes, you can get along without your muse.
 I won’t lie to you and tell you that writing without your muse is the same.
 It’s less enjoyable; it takes longer; and it can be frustrating.
-Still, life (and work and writing) goes on whether the muse is at your beck and call or not.
+But you can learn to get along without your muse:

 First, figure out why your muse failed to show up.
 Here are some reasons mine runs off and hides:

 - I’m not into this particular project and neither is she.

 - The muse’s secret entrance is blocked by my stress, fatigue, or hunger.

 - She’s put in her time for the day and has clocked out (the well’s run dry).

 Once I recognize the problem, it’s a little easier to cope with the muse’s absence.
 I still miss her, but now that I know why she’s a no-show, I’m ready to forge ahead without her.